niwkvi/intro/README.md

 # Hei og Velkommen 🖖

 - Machine Learning Engineer at AX Technology
-- Lomonosov MSU graduate with a bachelor's degree in Applied Mathematics and Computer Science
+- Bachelor of Science Degree in Applied Mathematics and Computer Science from Lomonosov MSU